 Pilates is a universally-popular form of exercise that millions of people, per week, use to improve flexibility, balance and core strength.
-The benefits don’t stop there however as a regular Pilates practice can also do wonders for reducing back pain, helping you improve posture and prevent injury.
+The benefits don’t stop there practicing regular Pilates on a pilates reformer machine can also do wonders for reducing back pain, helping you improve posture and preventing injury.

 As a form of exercise, Pilates has an incredibly rich and fascinating history, but for the short version it was created by Joseph Pilates in the 20th century.
 During his childhood Joseph suffered terribly from many life-threatening conditions and ultimately what saved him was his commitment to exercise and returning his body to peak physical condition.
 His lifelong journey saw him create ‘Contrology’ and develop a range of 34 exercises and six guiding principles (concentration, centering, control, breathing, precision and flow) that are still used to this day.
 After Joseph’s death in 1967, Contrology simply became known as Pilates.